gameserverapp/Platform/Documentation/docs/dashboard/admin_tools/general.md

 Keep in mind that changing the name can cause problems for the player, like cluster chat no longer working.
 Only use this to fix mentioned issues above.

-#### 1. Click the <icon icon="fa-solid fa-pencil-alt" size="md" /> icon
+#### 1. Click the <Icon icon="fa-solid fa-pencil-alt" /> icon
 Only specific players can have their name changed.
-The <icon icon="fa-solid fa-pencil-alt" size="md" /> icon is visible when this is supported.
+The <Icon icon="fa-solid fa-pencil-alt" /> icon is visible when this is supported.

 ![Admin tools - Player detail - Rename player 1](/img/dashboard/admin_tools/general/rename_player_1.jpg)